raymondklutse/raymondklutse/README.md

 ### Hi there👋,
-I am Raymond Klutse , a Data Scientist passionate about innovation and R&D and I am looking for an opportunity to join a team to hone my skills and contribute to business objectives.
+I am Raymond Klutse , a Data Scientist passionate about innovation and R&D, and I am looking for an opportunity to join a team to hone my skills and contribute to business objectives.

 - 🔭 I’m currently working on Credit Risk Prediction using Machine Learning and Dashboard development.
 - 🌱 I’m currently learning Javascript and API development.